MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-debugger.md

 ---
 title: "Tutorial: Debug C# code"
-description: "Learn how to start the Visual Studio debugger, step through code, and inspect data." ms.custom: "debug-experiment, seodec18, get-started" ms.date: 04/23/2020 ms.technology: "vs-ide-debug"
+description: Learn features of the Visual Studio debugger and how to start the debugger, step through code, and inspect data. ms.custom: "debug-experiment, seodec18, get-started" ms.date: 04/23/2020 ms.technology: "vs-ide-debug"